See our Prohibited Purchasers policy summary for a comprehensive discussion of this issue.

 - Is an alien who does not maintain lawful permanent residency;

-- Is under 15 years of age, or is between the ages of 15-18 and does have a certificate demonstrating his or her parent or guardian’s consent to obtain a card;
+- Is under 15 years of age, or is between the ages of 15-17 and does not have a certificate demonstrating his or her parent or guardian’s consent to obtain a FID card;

-- Is currently subject to orders for suspension or surrender of firearms because of domestic abuse, or permanent or temporary protection orders;
+- Is currently subject to orders for suspension or surrender of firearms because of domestic abuse, or permanent or temporary protection orders, including Extreme Risk Protection Orders;

 - Has been dishonorably discharged from the armed forces of the United States;